j0fik/martingale-roulette-simulations/README.md

 **Roulette-simulations**
 ========================
-This code provides simulation of succes rate (and more data) of a roulette strategy I heard of.
+This code provides simulation of succes rate (and more data) of a roulette *strategy* I heard of once.
-Using various parameters such as *starting budget*, *number of simulations (sample)*, *color (red or black)* and *desired return* to compute the succes rate with the highiest possible precision.
+Using various parameters such as *starting budget*, *number of simulations (sample size)*, *color (red or black)* and *desired return* to compute the succes rate with the highiest possible precision.

 *Strategy*
 ----------